A catalogue of South Asian Manuscripts at the Bodleian Libraries

 Decoration

-An illuminated headpiece decorated with red flowers and green foliage.
+An illuminated headpiece decorated with flowers with red petals and three green leaves, featuring seven circular miniatures:

-A miniature of Kṛṣṇa and Arjuna on a chariot drawn by two white horses.
+A miniature of Kṛṣṇa, seated on the ground and facing a male figure.
 Framed by a red border, and set within an illuminated headpiece decorated with red flowers and green foliage.

 Binding